min2ha/ukwa-site/content/target/44426/index.en.md

   "subject": "EU Referendum"
 }

-# EU Referendum Analysis 2016: Media, Voters and the Campaign

 Featuring 80 contributions from UK academics, this publication captures the immediate thoughts and early research insights on the 2016 Referendum on UK Membership of the European Union.